6 Easter Fish Recipes

 Rillette is a slow cooking method traditionally reserved for cooking pork in its fat until it falls apart and is spreadable.
 In other words, absolutely luscious!
 Spin rich smoked salmon into a luscious rillette-style dip to add to an Easter appetizer board and serve with vegetables, crackers, or grilled pita strips.

-Broiled Halibut with Lime Tarragon Aioli
+Broiled Halibut With Lime Tarragon Aioli

 John the Baptist proclaimed Jesus the "Lamb of God."
 Since the first century, eating lamb on Easter Sunday has symbolized Jesus and his sacrifices.
 This broiled halibut topped with an aioli made with tarragon — a citrusy herb with soft spice notes — is perfect for observing the Lenten tradition of eating fish on the Friday (Good Friday) before Easter Sunday.
 Serve with grilled asparagus — a sign of spring's arrival.